xordspar0/movie-classification/README.md

 * Spoken language

-* Directors

-* Writers
+* Director(s) (usually a movie only has one director

-* etc.
+* Editors

 For the non-numeric data (language and country of origin), we will be assigning binary values (1 or 0) for each column.

 Finally, we will be evaluating our data using the following classification methods:

 1. Naïve Bayesian

 2. Decision Trees

 3. Support Vector Machines

 Once we have evaluated our data using the above methods, we will be comparing the results of each and attempting to determine whether or not there is actually a correlation between these different characteristics and the genre.
 There may be, but there also may not be.
 That is what we intend to determine.
+Additionally, we will attempt to determine which of the above characteristics is the most deterministic when it comes to classifying a movie’s genre.